exakat/exakat/docs/Rules.rst

 While they work fine when the assertions are active (`zend.assertions=1`), calls to unqualified `assert` are optimized away when assertions are not active.

+Since PHP 7.3, a fatal error is emitted : `Defining a custom `'assert() <http://www.php.net/assert>`_ function is deprecated, as the function has special semantics`.

 .. code-block:: php

    <?php